Application Process

 Students who do not meet this eligibility or believe that the Country Roads program may not be the right fit for them are encouraged to explore other higher education offerings in West Virginia for students with disabilities.

-West Virginia University’s Office of Accessibility Services provides academic accommodations that can include note-taking assistance, interpreters, transcription, housing and transportation accommodations.
+West Virginia University's Office of Accessibility Services provides academic accommodations that can include note-taking assistance, interpreters, transcription, housing and transportation accommodations.
 Learn more at https://accessibilityservices.wvu.edu/.
+The OAS office also houses the WVU Autism Support Program.

 Marshall University’s College Program for Students with Autism Spectrum Disorder provides individualized skill building and therapeutic supports to degree-seeking students with ASD though a mentored environment as they navigate college experience at Marshall University.
 Learn more at https://www.marshall.edu/collegeprogram/.